dsc-courses/dsc10-2022-fa/debugging.md

 ## DataHub

+### When I click a link on the course website, I see a black screen with text and a red error bar that says "Error: undefined."
+What should I do?

+This often happens when clicking multiple "magic links" quickly.
+Close all of the Jupyter Notebooks you have open, and click links on the course website one at a time.
+Once one notebook fully loads, click the next link.

 ### When I click a link on the course website, I see a black screen with text and a red error bar.
 What should I do?

 This is usually what's called a "merge conflict", which means that DataHub wasn't able to combine the versions of the assignments we released with the versions you worked on.
 This should only happen in rare circumstances.